Mitral valve surgery and mitral valve repair Oxford

 What can go wrong with the mitral valve?

 Generally the mitral valve is made up of two flaps.
 Usually the mitral valve carries on doing its job well over a person’s lifetime.
-For unknown reasons, in some people however, the mitral valve can develop problems.
-One of the most common reasons in the developed world is related to ‘wear and tear’ with ageing, so called degenerative changes.
-This can lead to blood leaking back through the valve towards the lungs.
+For a variety of reasons, in some people however, the mitral valve can develop problems.
+One of the most common reasons in the developed world is related to ‘wear and tear’ with ageing, so-called degenerative changes.
+This causes blood to leak back through the valve towards the lungs.
 Sometimes there can be calcium and scar deposition on the valve making the flaps hard and inflexible.
 This can make the valve obstructive.
-The valve can also be affected by infection causing destruction and lead to malfunction.
+The valve can also be affected by infection (endocarditis) causing destruction, and lead to malfunction.

 How does a faulty mitral valve matter?

-When the mitral valve is abnormal and starts leaking or becomes obstructive, the heart function can be affected.
+When the mitral valve is abnormal and starts leaking or becomes obstructive, the heart function can be affected due to the strain on the heart.
 It can also affect the lungs and all this can result in symptoms affecting exercise tolerance and quality of life.
-In advanced stages, it can lead to various other problems for e.g. it can affect the right-sided Tricuspid valve or cause rhythm problems.
+In advanced stages, it can lead to various other problems for e.g. it can affect the function of the right-sided Tricuspid valve, or rhythm problems, or loss of pumping power of the heart a condition known as heart failure.
 If left untreated for too long, it can lead to complications which can impact on life-expectancy.

 What are the treatment options for a diseased mitral valve?

-However when the leak or obstruction is bad enough to cause symptoms or affect the heart function, more radical treatment is required to stop further problems.
-This has been in the form of surgery.
-However there are other options that have been developed in the last few years and may be a suitable option for some patients.
+However when the leak or obstruction is bad enough to cause symptoms or affect the heart function, more radical treatment is required to stop progression and further problems.
+This has been in the form of surgery which is well-established as a good form of treatment with good long-term results.
+However there are other options that have been developed in the last few years (for e.g. clip procedure)and may be a suitable option for some patients.
+These are better as they are less invasive, but they have their limitations and long-term efficacy is still not established.

 What does Mitral Valve surgery involve?

-It depends on what is wrong with the Mitral valve but it is often possible to repair the valve.
-However sometimes the valve is too badly damaged to allow repair or repair does not work well and in these situations, the valve needs to be replaced with an artificial valve.
+It depends on what is wrong with the Mitral valve.
+In an expert surgeon's hands, often it is possible to repair the valve.
+However sometimes the valve is too badly damaged to allow repair or repair does not work well and in these situations, the valve needs to be replaced with an artificial heart valve.

 Which treatment option is better?